vibhusapra/atropos/README.md

 ---

 ## License
-Atropos is licensed as Apache 2.0, see the [LICENSE](LICENSE) file here for more information
+Atropos is uses the MIT license, see the [LICENSE](LICENSE) file here for more information